Healthy Eating Game with Myllo | MnMCutesy

 Step 3 (Body)

-🍍 Pineapple: This tropical treat isn’t just juicy; it’s loaded with vitamin C to fend off those pesky sniffles and also aids digestion, thanks to its bromelain content.
+🍍 Pineapple: This tropical treat isn’t just juicy; it contains vitamin C, which supports the immune system C to fend off those pesky sniffles and also aids digestion, thanks to its bromelain content.

 Step 4 (Arms)

-🥬 Celery: A great snack for staying hydrated, celery is also rich in vitamins A and C, promoting healthy skin and a strong immune system.
+🥬 Celery: A great snack for staying hydrated, celery is also rich in vitamins A and C, contributing to a balanced diet

 Step 5 (Hands)

-🍓 Strawberries: Perfect for skin health, strawberries are filled with antioxidants and vitamin C, making them ideal for healing and boosting immunity.
+🍓 Strawberries: Perfect for skin health, strawberries are filled with antioxidants and vitamin C, which contribute to overall health.

 Step 6 (Legs)

-🥕 Carrot: Known for enhancing eyesight with their beta-carotene content, carrots are also fantastic for growing strong bones with their dose of vitamin K.
+🥕 Carrot: Often associated with eye health with their beta-carotene content, carrots are also fantastic for growing strong bones with their dose of vitamin K.

 Step 7 (Feet/Shoes)

-🥝 Kiwi: Mighty kiwis are nutrient powerhouses that help in digestion and can also sweeten sleep quality, thanks to their serotonin content.
+🥝 Kiwi: Mighty kiwis are nutrient powerhouses that help in digestion and are often included as part of a balanced diet.

 Why This Activity Builds Better Habits

 Children are far more likely to eat and enjoy fruits and vegetables when they touch, prepare, or play with them.
-Studies from the British Nutrition Foundation show that repeated positive exposure through play increases willingness to try new foods.
+Some guidance from organisations such as the British Nutrition Foundation suggests that repeated positive exposure through play increases willingness to try new foods.

 Activities like building Mr. Cutesy Myllo create positive, lasting memories around food.
 When learning feels like play, it sticks.